 Warning to Church

 Figurative language is used in various ways in both the Old and New Testaments and is an integral part of Biblical literature.
-The most common and most important forms of figurative language are parables, allegories and types.
-Although there may be some overlap in the nature of these language forms there are also important distinctions particularly in the function they perform.
+The most common and most important forms of figurative language are parables, allegories, and types.
+Although there may be some overlap between these language forms there are also important distinctions, particularly in the function they perform.

-The seventeen books of the Prophets were not just general prophecy, but all contained a specific prophecy of an opportunity to repent, but if not repentance there would be a coming Judgment.
-Jesus in the Sermon of the Mount uses many metaphors and parable to communicate a similar truth, for example the parable of “The Builder of the House on Rock or Sand”
+The seventeen books of the Prophets were not just general prophecy, but all contained a specific prophecy of an opportunity to repent, but if not, repentance there would be a coming Judgment.
+Jesus in the Sermon of the Mount uses many metaphors and parables to communicate a similar truth, for example, the parable of “The Builder of the House on Rock or Sand”

 Paul in First Corinthians chapter ten uses the typology of the exodus of Israel from Egypt for examples/warnings for the church.